PensionBee/ddd-workshop/README.md

 We now have a new business rule we need to handle: `If Account A has blocked Account B, then Account B should not be able to follow Account A`.

-An additional business rule usually results in an additional outcome that our deriver needs to handle.
+An additional business rule usually results in an additional event that our deriver needs to handle.
 If we wanted, we could capture this on our EventStorming diagram.
 For example:

 ![EventStorming Timeline with Account Blocking](./images/eventstorming-timeline-with-account-blocking.png)